LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 ### Supported Customer Utterances

 In this service implementation we have configured some `Bot Responses` that are supported by Third-Party Bots.
-These response are defined in [src/utils/Response.ts](src/utils/Response.ts) On sending customer utterances (as shown in below table) this service will send response:
+These responses are defined in [src/utils/Response.ts](src/utils/Response.ts).
+On sending customer utterances (as shown in below table) this service will send response:

 #### Transfer Action